primitivefinance/rmm-docs/docs/technical/core/01-overview.md

 The Engine is a low-level contract with the primary tasks of:

-* Create new pools, "curves".
+* Creating new pools, "curves".
-* Allow liquidity to be allocated and removed from the pools.
+* Allocating and removing liquidity from pools.
 * Accept deposits into an internal balance to optimize gas.
-* Allow swaps between the two tokens defined in the Engine, using the trading function.
+* Allow swaps between the two tokens defined in the Engine, using the CFMM trading invariant function.

 ### Underlying Token, Strike Token, Strike Price, Volatility, Maturity, and Swap Fee